Awareness. Prevention. Support

 As a two-time Cross Country Skiing Olympian, former professional athlete, and now advocate and counsellor for athletes, Holly is intimately aware of the sacrifice, dedication, and perseverance that athletes leverage to reach their potential in sport.
 Her own experience with RED-S led her down a long and painful road of infertility to start her family, and today, she helps others avoid similar pitfalls in her role as a Licensed Professional Counsellor in Alaska.

 "Sport should be a safe place for all to enjoy"

 Dr. Emily Todd (nee Dudgeon) is a former International 800-metre runner, University of Cambridge (UK) graduate, and current junior doctor, specialising in paediatrics.
 Emily has mentored countless athletes through RED-S and is now at the forefront of bringing the athlete and medical communities together to improve early recognition and management.

 "You can turn things around quicker than you think"

-As a Sport and Exercise Medicine Consultant and accomplished athlete herself, Rebecca has witnessed the effects of low energy availability among competitors, teammates and clients for over a decade.
-When she's not working hard to raise awareness of RED-S within sports and medical communities, she can usually be found running in the Cumbrian hills.
+As a Sport and Exercise Medicine Consultant and accomplished athlete herself, Rebecca has witnessed the effects of low energy availability among competitors, teammates, and clients for over a decade.
+When she's not working hard to raise awareness of RED-S within the sports and medical communities, she can usually be found running in the Cumbrian hills.

-Dr Rebecca Robinson
+Dr. Rebecca Robinson